 The results of the mangrove quadrats for the four sites monitored are summarised in Table 1.
 A total of six (6) species of mangroves were detected across the four sites.
 Trees and saplings under 3m in height outnumbered mature trees at all sites.
-Site H had the highest density of mature trees (0.5/m2) whereas the other sites were comparable in density.
-Site B had a substantially lower density of saplings in comparison with the other sites (0.03).
-Sites G and H were not sampled on last occasion due to access difficulties caused by tides.
-Densities of the mangroves in the quadrats monitored on last occasion had not changed.
+Site H again had the highest density of mature trees (0.5/m2) whereas the other sites were comparable in density.
+Site B had a substantially lower density of saplings in comparison with the other sites (0.04), however this was slightly higher than last occasion.